opendaylight/docs/docs/documentation.rst

-             are not appropriate or do not make sense for a document in development, use the convention that you think is more appropriate and the documentation team will review it and give feedback on the gerrit patch.
+             are not appropriate or do not make sense for a document in development, use the convention that you think is more appropriate and the documentation team will review it and give feedback on the Gerrit patch.

 #.
 Edit the template to fill in the outline of what you will provide using the
    suggestions in the template.
 If you feel like a section is not needed, feel